Undergraduate Course: Molecular Immunology (IMMU10003)

 On completion of this course, the student will be able to:

-- Demonstrate an advanced knowledge of the molecular aspects of Immunology.
+- Basic understanding of the molecular aspects of Immunology.

-- Demonstrate advanced skills in reading and understanding the primary literature
+- Attainment of advanced skills in reading and understanding the primary literature.

 |Graduate Attributes and Skills